Shannon meets Myerson: Information Extraction from a Strategic Sender: Lower Bounds

 The Bellman-Ford algorithm (\cite{cormen2009introduction}, Ch.
 26), determines the shortest paths to all vertices in a directed graph from a given source vertex.
 It is also known that the algorithm detects whether the graph has a negative-weight directed cycle in the graph, in which case there may not exist a shortest path between two vertices.
 Suppose there is no zero-weight directed cycle in the graph $ \Gs' $.
 Then, this algorithm can be used to check for the feasibility of a given $ \Yscr $ in the following manner. \begin{itemize} \item Given a set $ \Yscr $ consider the subgraph of $ \Gs' $ induced by the vertices $ \Yscr $ \item Apply the Bellman-Ford algorithm on this subgraph \item If the algorithm detects a negative-weight directed cycle in the subgraph, then the set $ \Yscr $ is not feasible for $ \Oscr(\ut) $.
 Otherwise, $ \Yscr $ is feasible for $ \Oscr(\ut) $.

 \end{itemize}

 In the worst case, we need to check feasibility of all subsets of $ \Xscr $ in order to determine the optimal $ \Yscr $.
 However, the total number of subsets of $ \Xscr $ may be very large which may make this procedure impractical.
-In the Section V-C, we present a method of \textit{capping} the utility that may make it simpler to choose a candidate $ \Yscr $.
 Nevertheless, the above method is still independent of the blocklength $ n $ and is thus an effective tool to derive a lower bound for the capacity.